Breeding Guide

 Peak milk production occurs around month 2–3 after birth.
 See the cattle and sheep factsheets for specific breed output ranges.

-Chart shows the typical shape of the lactation curve.
+Chart shows the lactation factor as a percentage of peak output (month 3).
+Production starts at ~62% of peak at birth and declines gradually, dropping to zero at month 10.
 Actual litres depend on breed and genetics - see the cattle factsheet for specific ranges.

 Pregnancy Complications